geisa/specification/source/api/waveform.rst

 When activating a waveform stream, the platform provides the application the following metadata:

 - The path to the data socket
-- The type of data, one of int16, int32, or float32
+- The type of data: one of int16, int32, or float32
 - The number of voltage channels
 - The number of current channels
-- The total number of channels (Typically the sum of 3 items above, but MAY be larger)
+- The total number of channels (typically the sum of 3 items above, but MAY be larger)
 - The sampling frequency in Hz
 - If the frames are AC cycle aligned or not
-- If data type is integer, the voltage scaling factor to convert to Volts
+- If data type is integer, the voltage scaling factor to convert to volts
-- If data type is integer, the current scaling factor to convert to Amps
+- If data type is integer, the current scaling factor to convert to amps
 - The expected data frame frequency (ex: 200msec)

 Data Format
 ^^^^^^^^^^^

-Once activated via GEISA API, applications can then open and start receiving data frames from a dedicated `AF_UNIX` family `SOCK_SEQPACKET` type socket.
+Once activated via GEISA API, applications can then open and start receiving data frames from a dedicated ``AF_UNIX`` family ``SOCK_SEQPACKET`` type socket.
 This socket MUST be provisioned into the application's isolated environment using a path provided in the activation API response.

-`SOCK_SEQPACKET` type sockets provide the application in-order delivery of data that honors message boundaries and provide the sender connection-oriented semantics.
+``SOCK_SEQPACKET`` type sockets provide the application in-order delivery of data that honors message boundaries and provide the sender connection-oriented semantics.

-The sending process in the platform, constructs data frames and sends them over this socket without serialization/deserialization and is suitable for receipt directly into native data buffers for processing by the application.
+The sending process in the platform constructs data frames and sends them over this socket without serialization/deserialization.
+The process is suitable for receipt directly into native data buffers for processing by the application.

 The data frame is formatted as follows (example C language structure)::